Kurento/kurento/source/tutorials/node/tutorial-1-helloworld.rst

 *Single Page Application* architecture (`SPA`:term:).
 To call the previously created REST service, we use the JavaScript library `jQuery`:term:.
-In addition, we use a Kurento JavaScript utilities library called *kurento-utils.js* to simplify the WebRTC management in the browser.
+In addition, we use a Kurento JavaScript utilities library called **kurento-utils.js** to simplify the WebRTC management in the browser.
+This library depends on **adapter.js**, which is a JavaScript WebRTC utility maintained by Google that abstracts away browser differences.
+Finally **jquery.js** is also needed in this application.

 These libraries are linked in the
 `index.html <https://github.com/Kurento/kurento-tutorial-node/blob/master/kurento-hello-world/static/index.html>`_